Hip Arthroscopy Patients

 Dressing: A waterproof plastic dressing is typically used.
 You may shower and get the dressing wet as long as the wound stays sealed.
 The dressing should stay on for the first week after surgery and will be removed at your first follow-up visit.
 If there is seepage through the drainage, please change the dressing with gauze.
 Please do not bathe or swim for the first 4 weeks.

-Ice Machine: If you choose to use an ice machine, it should be used for the first week.
+Ice Machine: If you choose to use an ice machine, it should be used for the two weeks.
 Please follow the directions given to you by the representative.
 The ice machine company will make arrangements for you to return the machine.
 If you do not have an ice machine, you may use ice packs to control the pain and swelling.
 Do not put the ice directly on the skin.
 Use ice for 20 minutes at a time, three times a day.

 Work: You will discuss when you can return to work with your surgeon on your first post-operative visit.